City of York Council: Premises

-Prior to 2013 the council was based at York Guildhall on the banks of the River Ouse, the oldest parts of which date back to the fifteenth century.
-Full council meetings are still occasionally held in the council chamber at the Guildhall, which is now occupied by the University of York.
+Prior to 2013 the council was based at York Guildhall on the banks of the River Ouse, the oldest parts of which date back to the 15th century.
+Full council meetings are still occasionally held in the Council Chamber at the Grade II*-listed Guildhall Annex, which is now occupied by the University of York.

 Social care

 In October 2020 the council provided older people in the city with smart watches, which monitor a range of indicators including body temperature, heart rate, sleep patterns and step count.
 They are supported by sensors in their homes that can capture temperature and humidity, movement, how often doors open and close and power consumption.
 The service is provided by Sensing247 and North SP Group Limited and is intended to help people stay independent.